 Home remedies may help relieve constipation.
 If not, a pharmacist can advise on over-the counter options.

 3. Eat slowly

-Quick eaters can slow down by chewing each bite of food 30 times.
-Breaking down food in such a way aids digestion and can prevent a number of related complaints, including bloating and indigestion.
+Tips for slowing down eating include taking meals around a table with other people and chewing each bite of food 30 times.
+Breaking down food by chewing aids digestion and can prevent a number of related complaints, including bloating and indigestion.

 4. Avoid chewing gum